 The morphology of the PWN in the X-ray band (Fig. 1) appears somewhat irregular.
 The nebula follows the rotation axis of the pulsar, however there is a strong asymmetry between the NW and SE regions, alongside the jets of the pulsar.
 If the halo and the other component share the same spectral behaviour, then one could have an estimation of the magnetic field.
 The fact that the synchrotron radiation does not match the extent of the γ -ray emission points to a relatively low magnetic field medium surrounding the PWN, such as the SN ejecta.
 In order to fully study this hypothesis, we would need to take into account the somewhat complex geometry of the system resulting by the reverse shock interacting with the ejecta.
-This also implies a strongly diffusive medium, with an energy-dependent diffusion coefficent κ at $\sim 10^{28}$ cm2s-1, meaning that the leptons would be escaping their confinement propagating into the ejecta.
-This scenario needs to be further explored by conducting an energy-dependent analysis of the morphology for this source, estimating upper limits for the magnetic field amplitude and understanding the degree of turbulence of this system.
+This also implies a strongly diffusive medium, with a diffusion coefficent κ at $\sim 10^{28}$ cm2s-1, meaning that the leptons would be escaping their confinement propagating into the ejecta.
+This scenario needs to be further explored by conducting an energy-dependent analysis of the morphology for this source and inferring the diffusion coefficient in the given energy ranges, estimating upper limits for the magnetic field amplitude and understanding the degree of turbulence of this system.